 The Authority is exposed to various risks of loss related to automobiles and general liability.
 Effective April 1, 2016, the Authority elected to self-insure its workers compensation program.
-Claims will be administered through a TPA, currently PMA Management Corp.
-There is also insurance in place that will limit the Authority's exposure to individual claims to a limit of \$650,000.
+Claims are administered through a third-party administrator, currently PMA Management Corp.
+There is insurance in place that will limit the Authority's exposure to individual claims to a limit of \$750,000.
 The policy is written through the Safety National Insurance Company.
 The Authority has established a liability based on actuarial estimates of the amounts needed to pay prior year and current year claims and to establish a reserve for catastrophic losses.
-That liability, which is for workers' compensation, general, and automobile claims, was approximately \$1.9 million at May 31, 2016 and is based on the requirements of GASB Statement No. 10, Accounting and Financial Reporting for Risk Financing and Related Insurance Issues, which requires that a liability for claims be reported if information prior to the issuance of the financial statements indicates that it is probable that a liability has been incurred at the date of the financial statements and the amount of the loss can be reasonably estimated.
+That liability, which is for workers' compensation, general, and automobile claims, was approximately \$5.0 million and \$1.9 million at May 31, 2017 and 2016, respectively, and is based on the requirements of GASB Statement No. 10, Accounting and Financial Reporting for Risk Financing and Related Insurance Issues, which requires that a liability for claims be reported if information prior to the issuance of the financial statements indicates that it is probable that a liability has been incurred at the date of the financial statements and the amount of the loss can be reasonably estimated.
+The Authority has included the above amounts under the caption "Other accrued liabilities" in the statements of net position.

-Changes in the Authority's workers' compensation claims liability amount in fiscal 2016 were as follows (dollars in thousands):
+Changes in the Authority's workers' compensation claims liability amount in fiscal years 2017 and 2016 were as follows (dollars in thousands):